Skip to main content

 API outputs

-Here is described only those parameters that are not described in the input section already.
+Here is described only those parameters that are already described.

 ParameterDescription